OWASP/www-event-appsecil/2025/index.md

 ---

-Please note that AppSecIL is family friendly!
-If you need to bring your baby with you in order to attend, please do so!
-We only request that you be sensitive to others close to you, if your child needs to make noise.

-Unfortunately we were not able to offer on-site childcare this year.

-Note: The auditorium and other classrooms are wheelchair accessible.
-Please notify a staff member if there are any problems.
+Please note that AppSecIL is family friendly and wheelchair accessible.
+Please notify a volunteer if there are any problems.

 ---